 Serving Suggestions

 Anything goes with this recipe.
 It's a truly versatile entree.
-But since I roast the lamb in a 425°F oven, I like to serve it with side dishes that I can cook in the same oven.
-So I often serve it with any of the following sides:
+However, since I roast the lamb in a 425°F oven, I like to serve it with side dishes I can cook in the same oven.
+So I often serve it with any of the following:

 Storing Leftovers